Cr4zySheep/tricount-clean-archi/README.md

 1. Make sure you are using node v18
 2. Go into the `backend` directory
 3. Install the dependancies with `npm i`
-4. You can run the project with `npm start` or you can run the test with `npm test`
+4. You can run the project with `npm start` and the API will be accessible at [localhost:8080](http://localhost:8080).
+5. Or you can run the test with `npm test`, it will run the tests in watch mode.

+**Note:** The dev server occasionnaly crash when editing files, you just to restart it manually.

+### Swagger / OpenAPI

+During development, you can access a swagger at [localhost:8080/docs](http://localhost:8080/docs).